Ken Ham: Career

-As CSF's work expanded, Ham moved to the United States in January 1987 to engage in speaking tours with another young Earth creationist organisation, the Institute for Creation Research (ICR).
-His "Back to Genesis" lecture series focused on three major themes – that evolutionary theory had led to cultural decay, that a literal reading of the first eleven chapters of the Book of Genesis contained the true origin of the universe and a pattern for society, and that Christians should engage in a culture war against atheism and humanism.
-With his popularity growing in the United States, Ham left ICR in 1994 and, with colleagues Mark Looy and Mike Zovath, founded Creation Science Ministries with the assistance of what is now Creation Ministries International (Australia).
+As CSF's work expanded, Ham moved to the United States in 1987 to engage in speaking tours with another young Earth creationist organisation, the Institute for Creation Research (ICR).
+His "Back to Genesis" lecture series focused on three major themes – that evolutionary theory led to cultural decay, that literal reading of the first eleven chapters of the Book of Genesis contained the true origin of the universe and a pattern for society, and that Christians should engage in a culture war against atheism and humanism.
+As his popularity grew in United States, Ham left ICR in 1994 and, with colleagues Mark Looy and Mike Zovath, founded Creation Science Ministries with assistance from what is now Creation Ministries International (Australia).
 In 1997, Ham's organisation changed its name to Answers in Genesis.

-From the time AiG was founded, Ham planned to open a museum and training centre near its headquarters in Florence, Kentucky, telling an Australian Broadcasting Corporation interviewer in 2007, "Australia's not really the place to build such a facility if you're going to reach the world.
+From the time of AiG's foundation, Ham planned to open a museum and training centre near its Florence, Kentucky headquarters, telling an Australian Broadcasting Corporation interviewer in 2007, "Australia's not really the place to build such a facility if you're going to reach the world.
 Really, America is."
 In a separate interview with The Sydney Morning Heralds Paul Sheehan, Ham explained, "One of the main reasons [AiG] moved [to Florence] was because we are within one hour's flight of 69 percent of America's population."
-The 60000 sqft museum, located in Petersburg, Kentucky, 4 mi west of the Cincinnati/Northern Kentucky International Airport, opened 27 May 2007.
+The museum, located in Petersburg, Kentucky, opened 27 May 2007.

-In February 2018, Ham was disinvited from the University of Central Oklahoma, where he was scheduled to speak, after an LGBTQ student group objected.
-Later that month, UCO reinvited Ham to speak, and Ham spoke on March 5 as planned.
+In February 2018, Ham was disinvited from University of Central Oklahoma, where he was scheduled to speak, after an LGBTQ student group objected.
+Later that month, UCO reinvited Ham to speak.
+He spoke on March 5 as planned.